-sions requirem 0 scale or have of the applicant's gene education, whethe st-secondary.
-Admission to the Bachelor of Science 6-8 degree program requires the following:
+sions requirem 0 scale or have years of : the applicant's gen eral education, whether secon dary or p ost-secondary.
+Admission to the Bachelor of Science 6-8 degree program require s the following:

 1. Complete and submit the Application for Admission, accompanied by a non-refundable application fee.